hpc-gridware/clusterscheduler/doc/markdown/manual/installation-guide/01_planning_the_installation.md

 # Planning the Installation

-Open Grid Engine is a workload management system used in data centres to connect tens to tens of thousands of computers into a compute cluster.
+xxQS_NAMExx is a workload management system used in data centres to connect tens to tens of thousands of computers into a compute cluster.
 It acts as the operating system of this cluster, connecting the underlying hardware according to user-configurable policies, scheduling its use, and providing computing power.